assilbekov/react-query-simple/README.md

-# Simplify React and API Boilerplate
+# Reduce React API Boilerplate Code

 This npm package provides a streamlined way to interact with your React components and API layer, significantly reducing the amount of boilerplate code required in your applications.
 Utilizing a series of hooks and utilities, you can easily manage API calls and state management in a more concise and readable manner.

 ## Features
-- Reduced Boilerplate: Automate repetitive tasks related to API calls, focusing on your application logic instead.
+- **Reduced Boilerplate**: Automate repetitive tasks related to API calls, focusing on your application logic instead.
-- Flexibility: Change the configuration as needed to match your API structure and requirements.
+- **Flexibility: Change**: Change the configuration as needed to match your API structure and requirements.
-- Easy Cache Invalidation: With structured and predictable query keys, invalidating cache becomes straightforward.
+- **Easy Cache Invalidation**: With structured and predictable query keys, invalidating the cache becomes straightforward.

 ## Installation